dhansel/VDrive/README.md

   calling this if read/write/execute fails gives the standard CBMDOS error messages

 - ```int getStatusCode()```

-  returns the current status code according to the content of the error message buffer.
+  Returns the current status code according to the content of the error message buffer.
   Returns -1 if the content of the error message buffer does not start with "NN," (N=digit)

 - ```size_t getStatusBuffer(void *buf, size_t bufSize, bool *eoi = NULL)```